Veggie Bullet: is the Nutribullet food processor any good? – Which? News

 If you’re tired of trying to find space for a bucketful of different processor attachments in your kitchen, this could be a bonus.
 But if you want to chop, blend, mix, whisk, whip or knead, you’ll need to look elsewhere, as the Veggie Bullet can’t help you.
 See our round-up of Best Buy food processors for multi-taskers that won’t cost the earth.

-What the Veggie Bullet does have is a comprehensive recipe booklet which offers bags of inspiration if you’re keen to get more veg in your diet.
+What the Veggie Bullet does have is a comprehensive recipe booklet that offers bags of inspiration if you’re keen to get more veg in your diet.
 This glossy recipe book approach was part of the secret to the Nutribullet blender’s success, and the Veggie Bullet is no exception.
-It’s bang on trend too, covering everything from beetroot burgers to cauliflower cous cous.
+It’s bang on trend, too, covering everything from beetroot burgers to cauliflower couscous.

 Veggie Bullet vs electric spiralizers